docsdevbr/symfony-doc-pt-br/mailer.rst

 When developing locally, it is recommended to use an email catcher.
 If you have enabled Docker support via Symfony recipes, an email catcher is automatically configured.
-In addition, if you are using the :doc:`Symfony local web server
-</setup/symfony_server>`, the mailer DSN is automatically exposed via the
-:ref:`symfony binary Docker integration <symfony-server-docker>`.
+In addition, if you are using the :doc:`Symfony CLI </setup/symfony_cli>` tool, the mailer DSN is automatically exposed via the :ref:`symfony binary Docker integration <symfony-server-docker>`.

 Sending Test Emails